-1. What is “registration of personnel” and what is “registration to meetings”?
+1. What is “Registration of Mission Staff” and what is “Registration of Delegates for Meetings”?

-Registration to UN meetings refers to the furnishing of members of official delegations with credentials by their home country.
+Registration to UN meetings refers to registering members of official delegations with credentials by their home country.

-2. Should I be registered as a personnel or registered for meetings?
+2. Should I be registered as a Mission Staff or as a Delegate for Meetings?

-· You are a member of a delegation attending an official UN meeting or a meeting with UN senior officials;
+· You are temporarily at UN Headquarters as a member of a delegation attending an official UN meeting or a meeting with UN senior officials;

-You should be registered as a personnel if:
+You should be registered as a Mission Staff if:

 · You are a full time member of the mission/office personnel – diplomatic or clerical.